 Park Güell entrance with mosaic walls and visitors in Barcelona, Spain.

-Park Güell stands as one of Antoni Gaudí’s most celebrated works, designed in the early 20th century and recognized as a UNESCO World Heritage Site.
-This public park showcases Gaudí’s signature style, merging natural forms with vibrant mosaics and innovative structures.
+Situated in Barcelona, Spain, Park Güell is one of Antoni Gaudí’s most renowned creations.
+Designed during the early 20th century and now recognized as a UNESCO World Heritage Site, this public park illustrates Gaudí's unique style through its integration of natural elements with vibrant mosaics and inventive structures.

 Columns and mosaic ceiling of Hypostyle Hall in Park Guell, Barcelona.